Lab 4

 reportPerimeter(listId, square.size);

-This slide explains the basic modular file structure of a JavaScript project. - `canvas.js` handles canvas setup and creates report lists. - `square.js` handles drawing squares and calculating their area/perimeter. - `main.js` brings it all together by importing functions and executing them.
+- `canvas.js` handles canvas setup and creates report lists. - `square.js` handles drawing squares and calculating their area/perimeter. - `main.js` brings it all together by importing functions and executing them.
 This modular approach improves maintainability, readability, and reusability.

 }